2020 Democratic Party vice presidential candidate selection

-This article lists potential candidates for the Democratic nomination for Vice President of the United States in the 2020 presidential election.
+This article lists the candidates for the Democratic nomination for Vice President of the United States in the 2020 presidential election.
 Former Vice President Joe Biden of Delaware, the 2020 Democratic nominee for President of the United States, considered several prominent Democrats and other individuals before selecting Senator Kamala Harris of California as his running mate on August 11, 2020.
 Harris formally won the vice presidential nomination on August 19, 2020, at the 2020 Democratic National Convention.
-The Biden–Harris ticket would go on to win the 2020 election, defeating the incumbent Republican ticket of Trump–Pence.
+The Biden–Harris ticket would go on to defeat the Trump–Pence ticket in the general election.

 In March 2020, Biden promised to select a woman as his running mate, which marked the third time that the vice presidential nominee of a major party in the United States has been a woman, after Geraldine Ferraro in 1984 and Sarah Palin in 2008.

-Harris became the vice president upon inauguration in January 2021 alongside President Joe Biden.
-She is the first woman to be vice president of the United States, making her the highest-ranking woman in U.S. history, and she is also the first Asian American and African American vice president.
+Harris became the vice president upon inauguration in January 2021 alongside President Biden.
+She is the first woman to be vice president of the United States, making her the highest-ranking woman in U.S. history, and she is also the first Asian American and Black American vice president.
+She would go on to become the Democratic presidential nominee in 2024 after Biden withdrew his bid from re-election, but ultimately lost to former President Donald Trump in the general election.

 Selection process

-At the March 15, 2020 Democratic primary debate between former Vice President Joe Biden and Senator Bernie Sanders of Vermont, Biden committed to selecting a woman as his running mate.
+At the March 15, 2020, Democratic primary debate between former Vice President Joe Biden and Senator Bernie Sanders of Vermont, Biden committed to selecting a woman as his running mate.
 At that same debate, Sanders stated that he would likely do the same, but did not pledge to do so.
 Biden became the presumptive presidential nominee after Sanders dropped out on April 8, though the Democratic ticket would not be officially nominated until the 2020 Democratic National Convention in August 2020.
 With his pledge, his running mate became the third woman to be the vice presidential nominee of a major party in United States history, following Democrat Geraldine Ferraro in 1984 and Republican Sarah Palin in 2008.

 Biden indicated that he would make his selection on the basis of shared political beliefs and past experience.
 He noted that his selection would likely be younger than he is and that he would likely pick someone who is "ready on Day 1 to be president."
 On April 30, it was announced that the vetting committee would consist of Lisa Blunt Rochester, Chris Dodd, Eric Garcetti, and Cynthia Hogan.